sheffield-supernova/phy319_blog/_posts/2020-03-17-subtractingdarks.md

 In this example we have explicitly defined the exposure times of the dark (`dark_exposure`) and the data to be corrected (`data_exposure`).
 The value `scale = True` tells `subtract_dark` to scale the dark counts in each pixel from the exposure time of the dark to the exposure time of the flat.

+### Side Note
+The exposure times given for `dark_exposure` and `data_exposure` do not necessarily need the units for seconds (this is optional).
+If you want to use units, you need to make sure you have run:

+{% highlight python %}
+import astropy.units as u
+{% endhighlight%}

+to make units handling available.  `u.s` just assigns the units of seconds (i.e. `s`) available from the package `astropy.units` that we have imported under the alias `u`.

+### Resuming normal service

 As the pt5m data have set header keywords for all exposures (irrespective of the type of the exposure - e.g. bias, flat, dark or science) we can instead, leaving out the `dark_exposure` and `data_exposure` variables, just say `exposure_time = "EXPTIME"`, where `EXPTIME` is just the header keyword in all pt5m FITS files for the exposure time.